 Start by collecting your inherited jewels and bringing them together in one place where you can look closely at each item.

 If necessary, split these into various categories, such as bracelets, chains, rings, etc.

 It’s helpful to have specific groupings as you sort through your items

-Narrow down your ‘forever’ collection to a handful of extra special pieces, with the view to reassessing your ‘temporary’ collection in the not too distant future.
-Before you sell inherited jewelry, you can enjoy the most out of it.
+Narrow down your ‘forever’ collection to a handful of extra special pieces, with the view to reassess your ‘temporary’ collection in the not too distant future.

 3. Find a Buyer

 When you know which items you’re happy to sell, we can assist you.